The 29 Best Couches To Buy In 2021

 Love seats come in all different designs — that's because the qualification for this category has to do with size, not style.
 Whereas most couches can fit three people at a time, loveseats can fit one or two.
 They range from 52 inches to 71 inches in length, and are great for small living areas, end-of-bed seating, and to compliment a regular-sized sofa.
 Since they're smaller, they're usually also more affordable.

-Available in five different colors, the Morre loveseat from Zipcode Design has slanted legs, boxy angles, and a button-tufted textile for a mid-century look.
-The two rounded bolster cushions warm up the style without taking up too much room, and the foam-filled cushions give it a medium-firm feel for those who prefer some structure.
-This design has well over 300 reviews, and is a favorite among those who live in small studio apartments.
+Available in six different colors, the Rex loveseat has slanted legs, boxy angles, and a button-tufted textile for a mid-century look.
+The flared arms warm up the style without taking up too much room, and the foam-filled cushions give it a medium-firm feel for those who prefer some structure.
+This design has a 4.6-star rating, and is a favorite among those who live in small studio apartments.

-If you prefer the over-stuffed look, the Millport loveseat is for you.
-The frame is constructed with birch and plywood, but the real draw is the cushioning.
-Filled with dense foam and lined with individually wrapped pocket coils, this couch is definitely something to write home about in terms of plush support — but it's still sleek, compact, and easy to incorporate into a smaller space.
-"Super comfortable," one reviewer raved, so while it can easily fit two people, you may want to keep it all to yourself.
+If you prefer a refined look in a deep jewel tone, the Gabrielo square-arm loveseat is for you.
+The frame is constructed with solid wood, but the real draw is the luxurious fabric and the color options.
+This chair’s sleek lines, tufted cushion, and beautiful bolstered pillows offer a customer feel.
+And this couch is definitely something to write home about in terms of plush support — but it's still sleek, compact, and easy to incorporate into a smaller space, thanks to its 58-inch footprint.

 The Camelback Sofa

-Due to its antique style, it's not easy to find a modern Camelback, but this Pittsford sofa comes pretty close.
-Instead of tufts and tight upholstery, it features a velvet-like fabric, two distinct seat cushions, and nail head trim that contrasts the dark material.
-That being said, the curves and high back give it a traditional, almost castle-like design.
-People who have seen it in person call this style "elegant," "classy," and "high-quality."
+Due to its antique style, it's not easy to find a modern Camelback, but this Aughalish sofa comes pretty close.
+Instead of tufts and tight upholstery, it features a sleek, velvet-like fabric that stretches, uninterrupted, across the entire couch.
+You can get it in 18 different colors and choose between three upholstery textures: linen, velvet, and leather.

 The Chesterfield Sofa